lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

      Consequently, the SPO requests the token validator element to purge the access token, deletes CREDS_BEFORE, deletes AUTH_CRED_C from the set of currently stored authentication credentials of other EDHOC peers, and aborts the EDHOC session.

+### Consistency Checks of Authentication Credentials ### {#sec-consistency-checks-auth-creds}

-* Editor's note: TODO
+Editor's note: TODO

+* The following are placeholder notes that specifically consider the EDHOC and OSCORE profile of ACE {{I-D.ietf-ace-edhoc-oscore-profile}}.

+* While that profile is a relevant case in point to consider, the content of this section should discuss the topic in general.
+With respect to ID_CRED_R/ID_CRED_I, an access token is just an example of additional means to specify an authentication credential.

+* When it comes specifically to the EDHOC and OSCORE profile of ACE, some of this content might better fit in {{I-D.ietf-ace-edhoc-oscore-profile}}, while this document can keep only implementation-specific guidelines from a general point of view.

 AUTH_CRED_C is always specified (by value or by reference) in ID_CRED_R (ID_CRED_I) of EDHOC message_2 (EDHOC message_3).

-  AUTH_CRED_C can also be specified (by value or by reference) within an access token, which is conveyed by an EAD item in an EDHOC message that PEER_C sends to PEER_RS.
+AUTH_CRED_C can also be specified (by value or by reference) within an access token, which can be conveyed by an EAD item in an EDHOC message that PEER_C sends to PEER_RS.
 The details also depend on the two EDHOC peers using either the EDHOC forward message flow or the EDHOC reverse message flow (see {{Section A.2 of RFC9528}}).

-  When such an access token is uploaded by means of an EAD item, PEER_RS has to perform consistency checks between the AUTH_CRED_C specified in ID_CRED_R or ID_CRED_I, and the AUTH_CRED_C specified within the access token.
+When such an access token is uploaded by means of an EAD item, PEER_RS has to perform consistency checks between the AUTH_CRED_C specified in ID_CRED_R or ID_CRED_I on one hand, and the AUTH_CRED_C specified within the access token on the other hand.

-  Explain when PEER_RS becomes able to perform the consistency check, for the different cases, depending on using the EDHOC forward message flow or the EDHOC reverse message flow, and on the specific EDHOC message including the EAD item that conveys the access token including AUTH_CRED_C.
+This needs to explain in general terms *when* PEER_RS becomes able to perform the consistency check in different cases, which differ as to the use of the EDHOC forward message flow or of the EDHOC reverse message flow, and as to the specific EDHOC message including the EAD item that conveys the access token including AUTH_CRED_C.

-  In the end, some of this content might better fit in {{I-D.ietf-ace-edhoc-oscore-profile}}, while this document can keep only implementation-specific details.

 # Using EDHOC over CoAP with Block-Wise # {#sec-block-wise}